expo/expo/docs/pages/versions/unversioned/react-native/asyncstorage.md

 title: AsyncStorage
 ---

+> **Note: This API is deprecated.** If you're using the [bare workflow](../../introduction/managed-vs-bare/), use [react-native-community/react-native-async-storage](https://github.com/react-native-community/react-native-async-storage) instead.

 `AsyncStorage` is a simple, unencrypted, asynchronous, persistent, key-value storage system that is global to the app.
 It should be used instead of LocalStorage.

 It is recommended that you use an abstraction on top of `AsyncStorage` instead of `AsyncStorage` directly for anything more than light usage since it operates globally.